MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 From Microsoft Edge 93 onwards, if policy [ImplicitSignInEnabled](#implicitsigninenabled) is disabled, this policy will not take any effect.

+From Microsoft Edge 94 onwards, if policy [OnlyOnPremisesImplicitSigninEnabled](#onlyonpremisesimplicitsigninenabled) is enabled, and this policy is set to 'SignInAndMakeDomainAccountNonRemovable', it will take effect even on hybrid joined environment.
+Microsoft Edge will automatically sign in users using their Active Directory domain account even if there are MSA or AAD accounts.

 Policy options mapping:

 * Disabled (0) = Disabled